Bot Flies Identification Guide

 • Cover the breathing hole with petroleum jelly or a similar substance to cut off the larva’s air supply.
 This may cause it to move toward the surface.

 • See a veterinarian.
-A vet can extract the larva under local anesthesia and treat any infection that may follow.
-This is the recommended approach.
-The Companion Animal Parasite Council (CAPC) provides clinical guidelines for veterinary treatment of Cuterebra infestations.
+A vet can remove the larva properly and treat any infection.
+This is always the best option.
+The Companion Animal Parasite Council (CAPC) offers treatment guidelines for Cuterebra cases.

 Larval Removal in Humans

-Human cases in North America are uncommon.
+Human cases in North America are rare.
 They almost always happen after travel to Central or South America.
 Doctors typically use one of these methods:

 • Covering the breathing hole with petroleum jelly, nail polish, or tape to cut off the larva’s air.
-Once it moves toward the surface, a doctor can pull it out with forceps.
+Once it moves up, a doctor can pull it out.

-• Minor surgery when the larva sits too deep or does not respond to the covering method.
+• Minor surgery when the larva sits too deep or does not come out with the covering method.

-• Follow-up care with antibiotics only if a bacterial infection develops at the site.
+• Follow-up care with antibiotics only if an infection starts at the site.

 The CDC’s DPDx resource on myiasis provides guidance for healthcare providers.